CourseReps/ECEN689-Fall2018/Tutorials/tutorial_thompson_sampling.md

 Randomly generate the three payout probabilities
 Step through samples in ipython notebook
 Show choice, distributions, and payout after each sample (and sampled values on distribution before)

+## Mention Extensions

+Choice of priors (1, 1), (0.5, 0.5), (0, 0)
+Alternate parameterizations (mean and sample size specifically) Sample * payout_value for expected payout
+Multiple possible outcomes, use Dirichlet distribution All manner of contextual schemes